carlos-ds/personal-web/articles/mongodb-queries.md

 ## Querying dates

 At the start of working with MongoDB, one of the hardest things was querying for dates.
-Not just because I wasn't yet accustomed to the date format, but I also found myself confused between <code class="inline-code">lt</code> (less than, which I seemed to often confuse for "larger than") and <code class="inline-code">gt</code> (greater than).
+Not just because I wasn't yet accustomed to the date format, but I also found myself confused between `lt` (less than, which I seemed to often confuse for "larger than") and `gt` (greater than).

 That's why this simple example will live forever in my notebook: